cloudfoundry/bbs/doc/bbs-migration.md

 the schema version defined by the current migration).
 Additionally, rollbacks and "down" migrations are not supported.

-Note that some older migrations are not idempotent, especially those prior to the transition from etcd to SQL.

 ### Writing a migration

 Use `scripts/make_migration.sh <name>` to create a new migration. `<name>`